5730540521-WP/fgxbio/README.md

 ### How do I get set up? ###

 1. Clone the repository Server + Client
+2.	install the dependencies
-2. Dump DB from file “DumpDB_17_11_2017.sql”
+3. Dump DB from file “DumpDB_17_11_2017.sql”
-3. Config the mysql to your DB just like
+4. Config the mysql to your DB just like
-4. Run node server npm start
+5. Run node server npm start
-5. Run Client yarn start
+6. Run Client yarn start

 ### Contribution guidelines ###